YelloNox/YouTube-UnBlock/README.md

 ## 🩹 Look no further, as here is a bandied
 The script [DeBlock](/YouTube-DeBlock.user.js) finds and removes the roadblock and embeds your choice of an [Outside Source](#custom-sources) in place of [YouTube](https://youtube.com) videos.
 You are still on the official YouTube webpage with full access to comments, likes, playlists, and recommendations.

->Note: I did not create any of the [Custom Sources](https://github.com/YelloNolo/YouTube-UnBlock/tree/main#custom-sources) nor do I have any affiliations with them, I only redirect all links on "youtube.com".
+>Note: I did not create any of the [Custom Sources](https://github.com/YelloNolo/YouTube-UnBlock/tree/main#custom-sources) nor do I have any affiliations with them.
+I only redirect all links on "youtube.com".

 ## Ad-Blocker Reccommendation
 This script does not block ads, it only removes the block.
 I Recommend [uBlock Origin](https://github.com/gorhill/uBlock) and [Decentraleyes](https://chrome.google.com/webstore/detail/decentraleyes/ldpochfccmkkmhdbclfhpagapcfdljkj).
 I also Recommend [AdGuard](https://www.adguard.com/en/) if you have the resources.